jaopredo/holy-emapian-scripture/README.md

 - **Add New Materials**: Submit notes, problem sets, or summaries from different semesters.
 - **Improve Existing Content**: Refine current materials for clarity and accuracy.
-- **Organize Resources**: Help structure the repository for better navigation.
+- **Organization**: _Please_ maintain the current structure of the repository, follow the pattern seen on folder and file names

 To contribute, fork the repository, make your changes, and submit a pull request.